cloudposse/terraform-aws-eks-cluster/README.md

   worker nodes to join the cluster and to add additional users/roles/accounts.
 (This option is enabled by default, but has some caveats noted below.
 Set `apply_config_map_aws_auth` to `false` to avoid these issues.)

-> [!NOTE]
+> [!IMPORTANT]
 > Release `2.0.0` (previously released as version `0.45.0`) contains some changes that
 > could result in your existing EKS cluster being replaced (destroyed and recreated).
 > To prevent this, follow the instructions in the [v1 to v2 migration path](./docs/migration-v1-v2.md).

+> [!INFO]
-> [!NOTE] Every Terraform module that provisions an EKS cluster has faced the challenge that access to the cluster
+> Every Terraform module that provisions an EKS cluster has faced the challenge that access to the cluster
 > is partly controlled by a resource inside the cluster, a ConfigMap called `aws-auth`.
 You need to be able to access
 > the cluster through the Kubernetes API to modify the ConfigMap, because
 > [there is no AWS API for it](https://github.com/aws/containers-roadmap/issues/185).
 This presents